AppleBot: Another ‘Bot’ in the Garden of Binary Options Scams

-Pros: The slick, professionally executed videos and marketing gimmicks.
+The Good: The slick, professionally executed videos and marketing gimmicks.

-Cons: The CEO is fake, the testimonials are made up, and the 'bot' only serves to generate brokerage signups and deposits.
+The Bad: The CEO is fake, the testimonials are made up, and the 'bot' only serves to generate brokerage signups and deposits.

-Our Recommendation: Spend your $250 on stock trading tutorials and courses which will actually help you become a savvy trader.
+The Bottom Line: Spend your $250 on stock trading tutorials and courses which will actually help you become a savvy trader.
 If stock trading isn't your thing, check out our #1 recommendation on how to build a home based business instead.

 “You’re not allowed to use the AppleBot- yet,” quips APL Mobile Bot CEO Gunnar Eriksson at the start of the slick AppleBot sales video.
 Once he’s grabbed your attention by using the classic marketing ploy of exclusivity, Gunnar mentions how he made $26 million over the last 5 years on Apple stock.